What’s On at the Farm?

 We have a rich history, kickstarted by Ed Berman who mobilised a community to improve its neighbourhood and create imaginative spaces for children to play and explore.
 Inter-Action steered by Ed, found farm buildings and stables and had a radical idea, to create a “City Farm”.
 This was the start of not only our own incredible history but of the whole City Farm movement.
 Today, Kentish Town City Farm is a hub, a place where everyone can get their hands dirty, care for real life animals, share their skills or learn new ones.
 Others come for the tranquillity, a haven for wildlife and sanctuary from the busy city.

 Throughout the last fifty years we have relied on your support to make the farm the special place it is today.
-We hope you can continue to support us and make our 50th Birthday celebration another successful milestone in the farm’s history.
+We hope you can continue to support us in keeping the farm community vibrant for another 50 years to come.